MicroCT-based imaging of microvasculature within bone and peri-implant tissues

-The version of the manuscript you see here (permalink) was automatically generated from microct-ana-unibe-ch/microvasculature-manuscript@4152d73 on July 21, 2023.
-Changes to the submitted version are visualized here on GitHub.
+The manuscript version (permalink) was automatically generated from microct-ana-unibe-ch/microvasculature-manuscript@f72adca on December 20, 2024.
+Changes of this version to the submitted version are visualized here on GitHub.

 Authors